bobbrowning/track-n-trace/README.md

    Control file
    -----------
    This is a csv file.
 Data items are as follows.
-All are optional but omit the level or put is a level that is not in the priority list and there will be no trace.
+All are optional but omit the level or put in a level that is not in the priority list and there will be no trace.

    Line 1
    ------
-   Level -      Trace.log traces if the level in the call is
-                at or below the priority of the level
-                in the control file.
-Default levels in priority order are: min,norm,verbose,silly
-                but these can be changed in line 2 (below).
+   Level: Trace.log traces if the level in the call is at or below the priority of the level in the control file.
+Default levels in priority order are: [min,norm,verbose,silly] but these can be changed in line 2(below).

-   file name -  Name of the file to be traced.
-If omitted the
-                whole system will be traced
+   file name: Name of the file to be traced.
+If omitted the whole system will be traced

-  IP address -  Trace only honoured for requests from that IP
+  IP address: Trace only honoured for requests from that IP.
 If omitted, any IP.

   Log File   -  Output to this file.
 If omitted to the console

   Line 2
   ------
-  Levels     -  On the lext line you can add a list of levels in
-               proprity order.
-If omitted this is assumed to be min,norm,verbose,silly
+  On the lext line you can add a list of levels in priority order.
+If omitted the default values above are used.

    Examples
    -------